ppy/osu-wiki/wiki/Contests/KPMC/1/en.md

 ### Contest rules

 - Submissions must be in `.osz` format.
-- Submissions must be made for the osu!mania game mode only and between 4K and 7K.
+- Submissions must be made for the osu!mania game mode only.
+- Submissions must be between 4K and 7K.
 - Submissions can follow an open song choice, as long as the song is Korean language and Pop genre.
 - Submissions must adhere to the [Ranking criteria](/wiki/Ranking_criteria).
 - Submissions must be one single beatmap with a difficulty of Hard or higher.